Read time: 4 mins

 The allure of canicross is undeniable, but it's essential to recognise that not all dogs are built the same.
 Just as humans have varying levels of fitness and endurance, dogs too exhibit a wide range of physical abilities.

 First and foremost, a dog's age and health should be taken into account.
 Puppies, for instance, have developing bones and joints, and subjecting them to strenuous exercise like canicross can be harmful.
 Older dogs may also have limitations due to age-related issues.
-It's advisable to consult with a veterinarian before embarking on any fitness journey with your dog, including canicross.

 Another crucial factor is the breed and size of your dog.
 While canicross is an inclusive sport, some breeds are naturally better suited for it than others.
 Medium to large breeds with a lot of energy, such as Siberian Huskies, Alaskan Malamutes, and German Shepherds, often excel in canicross.
 Smaller breeds can also participate, but it's essential to tailor the intensity and duration of the activity to their size and stamina.

-Temperament plays a significant role in determining if a dog is a good fit for canicross.
+Temperament also plays a significant role in determining if a dog is a good fit for canicross.
 Dogs that are naturally obedient, have a strong desire to work, and are eager to please tend to thrive in this sport.
 However, with patience and training, many dogs can learn to enjoy canicross, regardless of their initial temperament.

 Choosing the right dog for canicross is a crucial step in ensuring a positive and enjoyable experience for both you and your four-legged companion.
-While many dogs can participate in canicross to some extent, certain breeds are naturally better suited for this high-energy sport.
+While many dogs can participate to some extent, certain breeds are naturally better suited for this high-energy sport.
 So, what dogs are best for canicross?

 This breed was practically born for canicross.
 Siberian Huskies are known for their incredible endurance and love for running.
 With their strong build and thick double coat, they can handle various terrains and weather conditions.